carVertical

 • 0 star.
 A vehicle lacks critical modern safety technology but can still be sold.

-Understanding the NCAP's role in car safety
+Understanding the Euro NCAP's role in car safety

 crash test dummy